Determining Dark Matter-Electron Scattering Rates from the Dielectric Function

 Dirac materials are characterized by electrons with the approximately linear dispersion characteristic of relativistic Dirac fermions, rather than the usual quadratic dispersion expected at a band minimum.
 In real materials, there are typically two such bands, one below and one above the Fermi energy, with dispersions $E_{\pm}(\bb k) = \pm \sqrt{v_F^2 \bb k^2 + \Delta^2}$.
 Here, $\Delta$ plays the role of the fermion mass and the Fermi velocity $v_F$ is the analogue of the speed of light; the gap at the Dirac point with $\bb k = 0$ is $2\Delta$.
 The band structure may be anisotropic, with different Fermi velocities along different lattice directions, but for pedagogical purposes we will focus here on isotropic materials; see Refs.~\cite{Geilhufe:2019ndy,Coskuner:2019odd} for a detailed investigation of anisotropic Dirac materials for DM detection.

-In the approximation that only two nondegenerate bands contribute to the Dirac electron spectrum, the dielectric function may be computed using the Lindhard function in the Bloch wave basis \cite{dressel2002electrodynamics}.
+In the approximation that only two nondegenerate bands contribute to the Dirac electron spectrum, the dielectric function may be computed using Lindhard's formalism in the Bloch wave basis \cite{dressel2002electrodynamics}.
 At zero temperature, with the valence ($-$) band full and the conduction ($+$) band empty, this reads

 where $|\bb k; \pm \rangle$ represents a Bloch wavefunction with crystal momentum $\bb k$ in the band $-$ or $+$, $V$ is the crystal volume, the factor of 2 is for spin degeneracy, and the integral is taken over the first Brillouin zone (BZ) in the continuum limit using the unit cell volume to regularize the momentum sum, $\sum_{\bb k} \to \int V_{\mathrm{uc}}\, \du^3\bb k/(2\pi)^3$.
 There are some complications with this procedure in the case of anisotropic materials \cite{Coskuner:2019odd}, but it yields an accurate estimate for the imaginary part in isotropic materials, which is dominated by the smallest gaps and hence the bands other than the Dirac bands may be neglected.
 However, as noted in Ref.~\cite{Coskuner:2019odd}, $\Re[\epsilon(0,0)]$ acts as a background dielectric constant receiving contributions from the entire BZ and thus cannot be reliably calculated analytically.
 We may therefore estimate the real part as simply $\Re(\epsilon_{\mathrm{Dirac}}) = \kappa \gg 1$ independent of $\bb q$ and $\omega$ over the relevant kinematic range.